celery/celery/docs/configuration.rst

 -------

 * CELERYD_LOG_FILE
-    The default filename the worker daemon logs messages to, can be overridden using the `--logfile`` option to ``celeryd``.
+    The default file name the worker daemon logs messages to, can be overridden using the `--logfile`` option to ``celeryd``.

     The default is ``None`` (``stderr``)